What to Do in Colmar, France Beyond Chrismas Markets

 Eat breakfast at your accommodation.
 We thought we could just wander and find breakfast, but it proved to be immensely difficult.
 Most spots weren’t open in the morning and very few that opened had only French croissants and nothing else and we received strange looks if we dared to ask about absolutely anything else for the kids.

 If you’re road-tripping around, check out the parking situation beforehand.
-If you’re staying in downtown most apartments or hotels don’t offer parking and parking in Colmar is hard to get.
-Some days the entire covered parking close down, or cars are being towed away – it’s very confusing.
+If you’re staying downtown, most apartments or hotels don’t offer parking, and parking in Colmar is hard to get.
+Some days the entire covered parking closes down, or cars are being towed away – it’s very confusing.
 Make sure to be patient when finding a spot and READ when you must leave this parking spot to avoid a disaster.

 Where to Stay in Colmar